TVS2004Chaitanya/Virtual-Calculator/README.md

 - Use your index finger to draw freely on the screen.
 - Use both index finger and the middle finger to select the elements.
 - You can also both index finger and middle finger to be in the standby mode(Move acroos the screen without drawing).
+- Show your palm to tell the program to calculate the mathemetical equation written

 ## Setup and Usage